rstudio/team-admin.rstudio.com/docs/troubleshooting/lab-troubleshoot.md

 sudo ls -la /opt/R/3.5.1/lib/R
 ```

-* Was it detected by RStudio Server Pro in this internal file?
+* Was it detected by RStudio Workbench in this internal file?

 ```sh
 cat /var/lib/rstudio-server/r-versions
 ```

-_This undocumented r-versions file contains information regarding the R versions detected by RStudio Server Pro_
+_This undocumented r-versions file contains information regarding the R versions detected by RStudio Workbench_

 * Can you launch that version of R from the command line?